ddnexus/pagy/docs/toolbox/paginator/keyset.md

 <br/>

 - You pass an `uniquely ordered` `set` and pagy pulls the `:limit` of records of the first page.
-- It requests the `next` URL by setting its `page` query string param to the `cutoff` of the current page.
+- You requests the `next` URL, which has the `page` query string param set to the `cutoff` of the current page.
 - At each request, the new `page` is decoded into arguments that are coupled with a `where` filter query, and the `:limit` of new records is pulled.
 - You know that you reached the end of the collection when `pagy.next.nil?`.